Don’t want to read? No problem! You can listen to me reading the article to you by clicking the play button above.

 “Asking many people for their opinions and suggestions, and then combining them to form the best overall decision.
 Evidence suggests that the combination of multiple, independent judgments is often more accurate than even an expert’s individual judgment.” - Minson & DeWees

-For The Wealth Letters to truly be a universal collection of insights from all walks of life, we must ensure this project is credible & reliable by following Surowiecki’s characteristics of a “wise crowd” from his book which states:
+For The Wealth Letters to truly be a universal guidebook, we must ensure this project is credible & reliable by following Surowiecki’s characteristics of a “wise crowd” from his book which states:

 1. The crowd should be able to have a diversity of opinions.